fmbot-discord/docs/docs/index.md

 ### Extra information

-.fmbot is trusted by over 100.000 servers, has over 250.000 registered users, and is used more than 250.000 times every day.
+.fmbot is trusted by over 150.000 servers, has over 350.000 registered users, and is used more than 250.000 times every day.

 It is written in C#, uses Discord.Net and .NET 6.
 The code is completely [open-source](https://github.com/fmbot-discord/fmbot/), so anyone can see how it works and modify it themselves.

-The bot is non-commercial and is hosted and maintained by volunteers.
+The bot is non-commercial.
 You can help us cover hosting and other costs by getting [.fmbot supporter](/supporter/).

----

-Thanks to [ngrok](https://ngrok.com/) for providing us with a free subscription of their tunneling software.